alphagov/govuk-rfcs/rfc-101-local-development-data.md

 ## Summary

-Update the way we manage local development data, promote using the `govuk data` tool, and setup the automation to make this possible.
+Setup the automation to make managing local development data easier, and feasible for large databases.

 ## Problem